 TLS will provide connection-level encryption and validate the identity of the servers involved in an SMTP exchange to each other, preventing wiretapping and man-in-the-middle attacks.
 But DMARC is necessary in addition to validate that a server can legitimately send messages for the email domain of the message, preventing spoofing attacks.
 The two used in conjunction can ensure end-to-end security between sending and receiving entities.

-It's been over a decade since the initial browser wars, but the battle to secure email still continues.
+It's been over two decades since the initial browser wars, but the battle to secure email still continues.
 With SMTP over TLS and DMARC, the tools are in place to win and it looks like they may soon gain the ubiquity of HTTPS.

 TLS and DMARC